ryanmello/lilli/USE_CASES.md

 🔍 Ways to Find Your Order:

 1. Check your email confirmation
-   • Subject: "Bloomer Order Confirmation"
+   • Subject: "lilli Order Confirmation"
    • Order # is at the top

 2. Search by phone number